-Seahawks mock draft roundup: Lots of new names targeted for Seahawks following NFL combine
+Seahawks mock draft roundup: Lots of new names following the NFL combine

 The pick: Cornerback A.J.
 Terrell, Clemson.

-What he said: “Terrell has the length (31 ¼-inch arms) and speed (4.42 40) to excel at corner in the NFL but also possesses far smoother hips than most tall corners.
+What he said: “Terrell has the length (31¼-inch arms) and speed (4.42-second 40-yard dash) to excel at corner in the NFL but also possesses far smoother hips than most tall corners.
 After the way Tre Flowers was torched in the playoffs, Seattle can’t afford to pass on a deep corner class.”

 Condotta’s comment: As noted above, Terrell actually doesn’t have Seattle’s preferred 32-inch arm length.
-The Seahawks may also be more prone to want to improve the pass rush as a way to improve the overall pass defense first, especially if Jadeveon Clowney gets away — and recall Seattle has never taken a corner before the first round (Shaquill Griffin in the third round the earliest the Seahawks have drafted a corner).
+The Seahawks may also be more prone to want to improve the pass rush as a way to improve the overall pass defense first, especially if Jadeveon Clowney gets away — and recall Seattle has never taken a corner before the first round (Shaquill Griffin in the third round the earliest the Seahawks have drafted a corner in the Pete Carroll/John Schneider era).
 But there’s always a first time.

 Matt Miller, Bleacher Report